wso2/docs-is/en/docs/learn/limitting-active-user-sessions-based-on-criteria.md

 To understand how to set up the concurrent session limiting feature, let's consider a scenario where you want a user who has an administrator role that cannot have more than one active concurrent session at a time.
 Here, you will use a sample application named **Pickup Dispatch** to deploy and set up sample authenticators required to try out the scenario.

-!!! tip
+!!! tip "Before you begin"

-    Before you begin

     -   Set up the service provider and sample application for adaptive authentication if you have not done so already.
 For instructions on